sdruskat/pepperModules-FLExModules/README.md

-they need to retrieve language information from the namespace, and type information from the name of the annotation, and the *level* of the annotation from the *layer name* of the layer included in the set of layers which the container of the annotation is a part of.
-The importer will create exactly one layer for each level, which will be named `interlinear-text`, `paragraph`, `phrase`, `word`, `morph`.
+they need to retrieve language information from the namespace, and type information from the name of the annotation, and the *level* of the annotation from the *layer name* of the layer included in the set of layers which the container of the annotation is a part of, or the information whether an annotation is attached to an `SDocument`.
+The importer will create exactly one layer for each level, which will be named `phrase`, `word`, `morph` (according to the XML schema XSD file supplied by SIL, paragraphs cannot have annotations).

 ### Properties